Tōkaidō Main Line: Capacity expansion and route changes, 1914–1945

-On 20 December 1914, Tokyo Station opened and succeeded Shinbashi Station as the Tokyo-side terminus of the line.
+On 20 December 1914, Tokyo Station opened and succeeded Shimbashi Station as the Tokyo-side terminus of the line.
 On the same day, an electrified commuter line was inaugurated along the section between Tokyo Station and today’s Yokohama Station, which is now part of the Keihin–Tōhoku Line.
 Automatic couplers were introduced on all freight wagons in 1926.
 In 1930, the first Tsubame ("swallow") express was introduced, reducing the Tokyo - Kobe travel-time to nine hours - a significant reduction from the twenty hours required in 1889 and fifteen in 1903.